josbeir/cakephp-mercure/README.md

 ## Configuration

-The plugin includes a default configuration file with all available options.
-The configuration is automatically loaded from the plugin's `config/mercure.php` file.
+The plugin comes with sensible defaults and multiple configuration options.

+**Quick Setup (Environment Variables):**

-Set the required environment variables in your `.env` file:
+For development, the fastest way to get started is using environment variables in your `.env` file:

 ```env
 MERCURE_URL=http://localhost:3000/.well-known/mercure